Sphex

 Human Relevance

-Generally that avoid human contact and do not defend colonies aggressively.
+Generally beneficial insects that avoid human contact and do not defend colonies aggressively.
 Occasionally encountered in gardens and urban green spaces where they may be observed at flowers.
-The is famous in cognitive science and philosophy as the example of 'sphexishness'—rigid, apparently mindless behavioral routines contrasted with flexible cognition.
+The is famous in cognitive science and philosophy as the type example of 'sphexishness'—rigid, apparently mindless behavioral routines contrasted with flexible cognition.
 Daniel Dennett and Douglas Hofstadter used Sphex to argue against attributing complex mental states to simple organisms, though this interpretation has been challenged by researchers noting behavioral plasticity after repeated iterations.

 Similar Taxa